 Track mileage automatically

-In this post, you can find our HMRC mileage claim calculator which calculates your mileage allowance using the mileage rate for 2021 and 2022 provided by HMRC.
-The mileage claim calculator can be used to get a general overview of your mileage reimbursement for the year and the amount you would receive back.
-If you need a mileage tracker or a vehicle logbook, you can check out the Driversnote app instead.
+In this post, you can find our HMRC mileage claim calculator which calculates your mileage allowance using the mileage rate for 2023 and 2024 provided by HMRC.
+The mileage claim calculator can be used to get a general overview of your mileage reimbursement for the year.

 Current HMRC mileage claim rates

-Use the mileage allowance calculator below to see your mileage claim.
+Use the mileage allowance calculator below to estimate your mileage claim.

-Keep in mind that this calculation is not enough for you to have the right to receive the funds.
-To do so, you need to provide proof of your business trips which can easily be done if you keep a car log book.
+Keep in mind that simply estimating your mileage is not enough for you to receive the reimbursement or HMRC deduction.
+To do so, you need to provide proof of your business trips in the form of a HMRC-compliant mileage log.

 You can claim the mileage relief only when you use your personal vehicle for business purposes.
 To make sure you claim the right amount, you need to understand what HMRC classifies as business trips.